bareos/bareos/docs/manuals/en/new_main_reference/source/appendix-j/troubleshooting.rst

     mt -f /dev/st0 rewind
     mt -f /dev/st0 weof

-.. raw:: latex

 If this solves your problems, set the parameter :option:`offline` in the config file :file:`/etc/bareos/mtx-changer.conf` to "1".

 Restore
 =======